 This course develops knowledge and understanding in performing, interpreting and reporting a wide range of abdominal ultrasound examinations, as well as the ability to respond to changes in working practice and apply new techniques after critical evaluation.

 You will also develop the skills to be able to critically review management options for a range of common pathologies and situations.

-The module will facilitate the extended role of the practitioner by encouraging the skills of reflection and analysis so that you can critically appraise current practice, propose and develop improvements in practice and so improve the service to the patient and the effectiveness of the ultrasound department.
+This course facilitates the extended role of the practitioner by encouraging the skills of reflection and analysis so that you can critically appraise current practice, and so improve service to the patient and the effectiveness of the ultrasound department.

 Who is it for?

 When accessed as a CPD standalone course, this course is for qualified sonographers wishing to extend their practice into the field of abdominal ultrasound.